magnusnissel/ARMCHAIR/README.md

  * endless_armchair.py this script can can be left running and will automatically collect data every hour.

 ## Requirements ##
-For now, ARMCHAIR needs to be run using a installed version of Python.
+For now, ARMCHAIR needs to be run using an installed version of Python.
 A Windows EXE file will be available soon.
 To run the .py files you need:

   * Python 3.x
   * The following modules:
       * feedparser